cockpit-project/cockpit/doc/protocol.md

  * "path": The path name of the file to replace.

+ * "size": The expected size of the file content.
+If set, the file is allocated immediately, and the channel "open" request will fail if insufficient space is available.
+If this option is set, it is not possible to delete the file (ie: sending immediate EOF will result in a 0 byte file) This option should always be provided if possible, to avoid fragmentation, but is particularly important for large files.

  * "tag": The expected transaction tag of the file.
 When the actual transaction tag of the file is different, the write will fail.
 If you don't set this field, the actual tag will not be checked.
 To